Eli Lilly and Company (NYSE:LLY) Shares Down 0.5%

 Eli Lilly and Company Stock Performance

-Eli Lilly and Company (NYSE:LLY – Get Free Report) last issued its quarterly earnings results on Tuesday, February 6th.
-The company reported $2.49 earnings per share for the quarter, topping analysts’ consensus estimates of $2.30 by $0.19.
+Eli Lilly and Company (NYSE:LLY – Get Free Report) last released its quarterly earnings results on Tuesday, February 6th.
+The company reported $2.49 EPS for the quarter, topping analysts’ consensus estimates of $2.30 by $0.19.
 Eli Lilly and Company had a net margin of 15.36% and a return on equity of 51.22%.
-The company had revenue of $9.35 billion during the quarter, compared to the consensus estimate of $8.95 billion.
-During the same quarter in the prior year, the firm posted $2.09 EPS.
-The firm’s quarterly revenue was up 28.1% on a year-over-year basis.
-Analysts forecast that Eli Lilly and Company will post 12.46 earnings per share for the current fiscal year.
+The firm had revenue of $9.35 billion during the quarter, compared to analysts’ expectations of $8.95 billion.
+During the same period in the previous year, the company earned $2.09 EPS.
+The firm’s revenue for the quarter was up 28.1% compared to the same quarter last year.
+On average, equities research analysts predict that Eli Lilly and Company will post 12.52 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Eli Lilly and Company